Critical Incident Stress Management

 The aim of this programme is to provide learners with an awareness of workplace critical incident stress and to develop key competencies, skills and knowledge in the field of managing and responding appropriately to critical/traumatic incidents across a wide and diverse range of occupational contexts.
 It addresses the important issue of protecting the psychological health and safety of workers in occupational groups likely to be exposed to critical incidents during the course of their work.

-Boardroom, Dargan Centre, IT Carlow, Kilkenny Road, Carlow
+Institute of Technology Carlow, Kilkenny Road, Carlow

 - The History of CISM